 - Serve them as a topping for a Buddha bowl or salad.

 - Brussel sprouts are a traditional Canadian Thanksgiving dish.
-Serve them sliced in half or quarters next to your turkey and gravy.
+Serve them sliced in half or quarters as part of your holiday meal.

 Fermented Brussel Sprouts

 Fermented Brussel sprouts are salty, sour and tangy.
 Perfect as a side dish or diced up as a condiment.
 See the section above for 5 different flavour options.

 - Yield: 1 quart 1x